-Figure 1.3 Selecting and Cropping of the Image Part for the LED Display receives the video formatted for the monitor, crops the image part selected (see Video Input Cropping) for the LED display (Figure 1.3), and drives the LED strips by properly formatted video data.
+Figure 1.3 Selecting and Cropping of the Image Part for the LED Display

+A single Pixblasters Video LED Controller supports up to 16,384 LEDs that can be arranged in LED display matrices with various resolutions.
+Although respectable, such LED driving capacity allows for the LED display of a smaller portion of standard monitor image.
+The Pixblasters LED controller receives the video formatted for the monitor, crops the image part selected (see Video Input Cropping) for the LED display (Figure 1.3), and drives the RGB LED strips or panels by properly formatted video data.
 The complexity of LED driving is hidden from the driving computer.